polterguy/polterguy.github.io/documentation/magic.lambda.io/index.md

 by tapping into _"magic.library"_ somehow, or not invoking its default method that binds towards the default implementation classes somehow.

+## Project website

+The source code for this repository can be found at [github.com/polterguy/magic.lambda.io](https://github.com/polterguy/magic.lambda.io), and you can provide feedback, provide bug reports, etc at the same place.

 ## Quality gates

 - [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=polterguy_magic.lambda.io&metric=alert_status)](https://sonarcloud.io/dashboard?id=polterguy_magic.lambda.io)